Solvability of a class of phase field systems related to a sliding mode control problem: Introduction

 which turns out to be a particular case of \eqref{originale1111}--\eqref{originale51111} with $A = \rho \Sign$.
-The paper \cite{BaCoGiMaRo} is mostly concerned with the sliding mode property for \eqref{barbucolligilardi1}--\eqref{barbucolligilardi3}.
-In this contribution we deal with \eqref{originale1111}--\eqref{originale51111}, which turns out to be a particular generalization of the problem \eqref{barbucolligilardi1}--\eqref{barbucolligilardi3} since we only require \eqref{A111111}--\eqref{A1111112} for the maximal monotone operator $A$.
-We prove existence and regularity of the solutions for the problem \eqref{originale1111}--\eqref{originale51111}, as well as the uniqueness and the continuous dependence on the initial data in case $\alpha = \ell$.
-In order to obtain our results, we first make a change of variable.
-We set:
+The pape r \cite{BaCoGiMaRo} is mostly conce rne d with the sliding mode prope rty for \eqref{barbucolligilardi1}--\eqref{barbucolligilardi3}.
+In this contribution we de al with \eqref{originale1111}--\eqref{originale51111}, which turns out to be a particular ge ne ralization of the proble m \eqref{barbucolligilardi1}--\eqref{barbucolligilardi3} since we only re quire \eqref{A111111}--\eqref{A1111112} for the maximal monotone ope rator $A$.
+We prove e xiste nce and re gularity of the solutions for the problem \eqref{originale1111}--\eqref{originale51111}, as well as the unique ne ss and the continuous de pe nde nce on the initial data in case $\alpha = \ell$.
+In orde r to obtain our re sults, we first make a change of variable .
+We se t:

 Consequently, the previous system \eqref{originale1111}--\eqref{originale51111} becomes